 - 1. Print the student's last name, first name, and middle initial on the back of the flash drive packaging. - 2.
 Remove each flash drive from its packaging. - 3.
 Insert the flash drive into a USB port.
 (If prompted, do not choose to run the files using your device's media player.)
-On Day 2, use your completed seating chart to ensure you're inserting each flash drive into the same computer the student used on Day 1. - Some newer computers only have smaller USB Type-C ports in place of full-sized USB ports.
-If your computers don't have full-sized USB ports, you'll need USB-to-USB-C adapters to connect flash drives. - 4.
+On Day 2, use your completed seating chart to ensure you're inserting each flash drive into the same computer the student used on Day 1. - 4.
 Complete setup depending on the type of equipment in your room.